ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 So even a non efficient solution that wastes 1 minute to load and compile the model per task will have most of the time for compute.

+### Implementation

+In this [notebook](https://www.kaggle.com/code/ironbar/the-architects-single-task-ttt) I have prepared an implementation that uses locks to select the GPU and the task.

+Loading the model for training could take around 20s, for inference it is around 14s.
+So in total we could see a delay of around 30s per task, so aroun 15 minutes in total for a submission time of 12h hours, we can afford that.

 ### Base model in `dev/shm`

 I have tried copying the model to `dev/shm` but did not observed any speedup.
 Probably when I read the model for the first